Gas During Pregnancy: Causes and Prevention

 For some, gas is the bloating feeling that is sometimes called indigestion.
-However, for most it is the passing of gas.
-Gas is frequently referred to as “farting” but professionally it is known as flatulence.
-Gas looks to escape the body and sometimes this is through flatulence, whereas other times it may be through belching or burping.
+However, for most, it is the passing of gas.
+Gas is frequently referred to as “farting,” but professionally it is known as flatulence.
+Gas looks to escape the body; sometimes this is through flatulence, whereas other times it may be through belching or burping.

 What causes gas during pregnancy?

 The buildup of gas happens whether you are pregnant or not.
 However, you may discover more challenges with gas once you discover you are pregnant.
 One of the key contributing factors to experiencing more gas during pregnancy is the increased levels of progesterone.
 Progesterone is a hormone that causes the muscles throughout your body to relax.

 Subsequently, your intestinal muscles relax more, which causes your digestion to slow down.
 The transient time through the intestine can increase by 30%.
 This allows gas to build up easier and creates bloating, burping and of course flatulence.
 Gas during pregnancy can also increase later in pregnancy when the enlarging uterus places pressure on your abdominal cavity.

 This pressure can also slow digestion allowing gas to build up.

 Unfortunately, the progesterone-induced muscle relaxation makes it harder to control the release of gas.
 Don’t be surprised if you ended up passing gas in an awkward situation creating a little embarrassment.
 Just laugh it off and blame it on the baby.